aws-quickstart/cdk-eks-blueprints/docs/addons/calico.md

 BURNHAM_POD_DEP=$(kubectl get deployments -n team-burnham -o jsonpath='{.items[0].metadata.name}')
 ```

-Now we can get a shell from the pod in `team-riker` namespace and ping the pod from `team-burnham` namespace:
+Now we can start a shell from the pod in the `team-riker` namespace and ping the pod from `team-burnham` namespace:

 ```bash
 RIKER_POD=$(kubectl -n team-riker get pod -o jsonpath='{.items[0].metadata.name}') kubectl exec --stdin --tty -n team-riker $RIKER_POD -- /bin/bash
 ```

-Note: since this opens a shell inside the pod, it will not have the environment variable from your local shell.
+Note: since this opens a shell inside the pod, it will not have the environment variables saved above.
 You should retrieve the actual podIP and the deployment name from the environment variables `BURNHAM_POD` and `BURNHAM_POD_DEP`.

 With those actual values, ping the DNS of the pod from `team-burnham`: